 What Would You Do ‘In Sam’s Shoes?’

 I’m winding down a ghostwriting project, a fictional book a client hired me to write that is based on real-life events.
-We’re looking forward to releasing it sometime around the end of July, but in the meantime, I wanted to share some excerpts.
+We’re looking forward to releasing it soon, but in the meantime, I wanted to share some excerpts.

 The grand, mahogany casket loomed large ahead of her, topped by a massive cascading bouquet of pink roses.
 Around the perimeter of the room, display tables dressed in white linens bore artifacts of a life well lived, from golf memorabilia to seemingly trivial trinkets.
 The focal point of the entire collection was an exquisite eight-by-ten crystal frame bearing a formal wedding photo of a bride and groom in happier days.
 To the casual observer, the smiling couple represented an ideal – the beautiful, wholesome wife and the handsome all-American groom dressed in the finest attire befitting the occasion, their pedigree, and their lifestyle.
 On either side of this centerpiece, smaller and much plainer frames told the story of a father’s love for his sons, with images of the recently departed engaged in various activities with them like playing basketball and camping out in the woods.

 As the funeral home worker entered the room, Sam stood at a distance with her back turned to the unfolding scene a few feet away.
 She could hear the rustling of the flowers and the barely audible sound of the casket lid moving against its hinges to reveal the body at rest inside.
 She trembled at the thought of laying eyes upon his still, lifeless form and doubted she had the strength to confront the reality of this devastating, unexpected loss.